 So what should you do next?

-If you’re a complete beginner and want to learn coding from scratch, I’d suggest you head over to my Free Coding Guide for Beginners to learn the basics of programming step-by-step.
+If you’re a complete beginner and want to learn coding from scratch, head over to my Free Coding Guide for Beginners to learn the basics of programming step-by-step.

 Then, when you know what coding is all about, start to teach yourself to code using a free platform first.
-Try Codecademy, for example.
+Try Codecademy.

-Once you get a better idea of what you’d like to do with coding in the future, invest a few bucks in a paid course on Udemy, for instance.
+Once you get a better idea of what you’d like to do with coding in the future, invest a few bucks in a paid course on Udemy.

-Just pick a course that has great ratings and plenty of meaningful projects you can build for your portfolio.
-Don’t be overwhelmed by the massive selection of courses.
-Head over to my Udemy review post for the best coding courses for each specialization.
+Pick a course that has top ratings and includes meaningful projects you can build for your portfolio.
+Head over to my Udemy review post to find the best coding courses for web development, mobile development, and more.

 Here are a few helpful posts that you may want to read, too: